IKAN4ZOS/ikan-almclient-plugin/README.md

 ## Executing IKAN ALM Client Rest API activities

-Create a ‘Pipeline’ project and use the corresponding Pipeline script model provided in the archive for working.
+Create a ‘Pipeline’ project and use the corresponding Pipeline script model provided in the archive.

 	- almPipeline_almclientApproval.groovy
 	- almPipeline_almclientLevelRequest.groovy